 Do food banks charge for food?

-People who need support are referred to food banks by doctors, social workers or Citizens Advice and receive a voucher they can use exchange for three days’ worth of emergency food at a local food bankfood bank centre.
+People who need support are referred to food banks by doctors, social workers or Citizens Advice and receive a voucher they can exchange for three days’ worth of emergency food at a local food bank.
 Before being referred they will be asked about their needs, their income and how many people they are supporting – so advisers know if they should be referred for enough food to feed a family.

 Not all food banks require a voucher but most do only help people who have been referred.
 The idea that lots of people go to food banks for free groceries is a myth – many users report shame and stigma around needing food aid and most people only seek a referral after having no income for at least a month, according to Turn2us.